tylerhiggins/project4-cs460/issues.md

 # TODO #
-- [14] Modify restore to work recursively on directories
 - [8] Update to use the cwd instead of /testdir
-- [9] Make sure the restoreThread closes the FP
-- [10] Make sure the recursiveRestore closes the backupDir
 - [11] use a mutex on printf("Copied %d files (%d bytes)\n",successfulFiles, totalBytes); since it is shared
-- [12] Fix memory leaks caused by strok in restoreThread
 - [13] Add comments to each method
 - [15] fix misc valgrind issues
 - [16] copyFile needs to be able to create directories